-The safe water intervention entailed installation of ten water filters with each one having the capacity to provide 60 litres of safe water per day.
-Thus, in one day when all the filters were used, there would be at least 600 litres of safe water in school.
+The safe water intervention entailed each one having the capacity to provide 60 litres of safe water per day.

+Thus, in one day when all the filters litres of safe water in school.

 Important to note is that there was no source of water in the school at the beginning of the interventions.
 Thus all the 1050 people in the school mainly depended on water sourced from students' homes and one homestead in the neighbourhood.
-Students brought to school a three-litre container of water, a piece of firewood and cow dung every morning from Monday to Friday.
-The three-litres of water brought by each child was put together and used for cooking food for teachers, nursery school children and the grade eight students.
-The piece of firewood brought by each student was for cooking while the cow dung was used for smearing the floors of the classrooms every Friday.

-On receiving the ten biosand water filters, it became apparent to the school that they needed a water source from which they would get water to filter for their use.
-Initially there had been another project in school that assisted to put up two 10,000 litre concrete water tanks.
+Students brought to school a three-litre container of water, a piece of fire from Monday to Friday.
+The three-litres of water brought by each child was put together and used for cooking food for teachers, nursery school children and the grade eight student each student was for cooking while the cow dung was used for smearing the floors of the classrooms every to filter for their use.
+Initially that assisted to put up two 10,000 litre concrete water tanks.
 However, these water tanks had been spoilt and were non-functional.
 The need for water was now clear and so the school leadership repaired one of the two water tanks to be used for collecting rainwater.
-On the other hand, the secondary school, which had been established three years earlier, set up a water borehole as a second source of water.
-The water filters were thus shared between the primary and secondary school hence an additional 200 consumers to the original 1050 primary school community members.
-As illustrated in Figure 2 the primary students were refilling the biosand filters with water as part of their learning as participants of the curriculum partnership initiative.
+On the other hand, the secondary school, which had been established three years earlier, set up a water borehole as a second source shared between the primary and secondary school hence an additional